-Old is the most provocative horror film of 2021 because it’s a paradigmatic example of horror realism.
-It’s scary because virtually everything that happens in the plot will happen to you.
+Old was the most provocative horror film of 2021 because due to its horror realism.
+It’s a scary movie because virtually everything that happens in the plot will happen to you.

 Still, the villains in Old are real, and the villains aren’t even really villains, just universal facts of life.
 Whether we are poor or rich, from Copenhagen or Nairobi, born in 800 or 1950, what haunts Old haunts all of us across geography, time, and social status.

 This article analyzes Old as a film with two primary messages.
 Old is first and foremost an ode to the power of familial love inspired by filmmaker M. Night Shyamalan’s own experience watching his children and parents age, secondly, Old is a cryptic commentary on long-standing questions of when do the ends justify the means but in a way distinctively unique to bioethics at the beginning of the 2020s.